Jonathan2251/lbd/source/verilog.rst

 Architecture: A Quantitative Approach", some operations may have no tolerance in time of execution stage.
 Any endian swap will make the clock cycle time longer and affect the CPU performance.
 So, I set the endian transfer in memory module in Verilog.
-In system with bus, it suppose set in bus system I think.
+In system with bus, it will be set in bus system I think.

 .. code-block:: bash